emmawithanE/Ramiel/README.md

 # Ramiel
-A dice bot for dice bot things, mostly customised to streamline game functions that I use
+An eventual dice bot for dice bot things, mostly customised to streamline game functions that I use